helkey/url-shorten/README.md

 Seven character shortened URLs are sufficient to meet this initial traffic estimate.
 For comparison, standard shortened URLs are 7 characters for standard Bitly links, 8 characters for TinyURL links.

+### URL Encoding
+In this URL shortening architecture, shortened URLs will be constructed with characters a-z, A-Z, and 0-9, for a total of 62 different characters
+(the same character set used by Bit.ly for shortening).

+The system goal of 200 URL shortening request/sec means over a 5 year period the expected number of shortening requests is:

+    200 * 60sec * 60min * 24hr * 365day * 5year ~ 32 billion requests

+Assuming an overcapacity ratio of 20x to make adversarial scanning of the URL space less attractive, requires ~3.2 trillion URLs available, which can be encoded using 7 characters (taken from the 62 character set).

 ### Architecture
 Counter-based, pseudo-random sequence for increased security